See Rare Photos of Audrey Hepburn from 1950-1955

-In honor of what would have been Audrey Hepburn‘s 89th birthday (the actress was born in Brussels, Belgium on May 4, 1929), the photo agency FOTO has unearthed rarely-been-seen images of the Oscar-winning actress in her early 20s — just as she was becoming one of the most famous actresses in the world.
+In honor of what would have been Audrey Hepburn‘s 89th birthday (the actress was born in Brussels, Belgium on May 4, 1929), the new website FOTO has unearthed rarely-been-seen images of the Oscar-winning actress in her early 20s — just as she was becoming one of the most famous actresses in the world.

 The rare photos and outtakes from photoshoots, which were captured over a five-year period between 1950 and 1955, were shot before Hepburn had made 1961’s Breakfast at Tiffany’s — though at the time she had already won an Academy Award for her role alongside Gregory Peck in Roman Holiday, and worked alongside legends like Humphrey Bogart and William Holden.